Lucien Samaha

 Lucien Samaha is a Lebanese-American photographer and artist based in New York City.

 Life and career

-Samaha was born in Beirut, and emigrated to the US in 1970.
+Samaha was born in Beirut and migrated to the US in 1970.
 He attended Annandale High School and Rochester Institute of Technology.
-He was a Flight Attendant with Trans World Airlines from 1978 to 1986.
+He was a flight attendant with Trans World Airlines from 1978 to 1986.
 In 1990, he was the recipient of the first Eastman Kodak Company Professional Photography Division Scholarship ever given to a photographer and later joined the Eastman Kodak Company.
 He was one of the original members of the Arab Image Foundation.